 Yes, it can but this will depend on the relationship that is started from the rebound relationship.
-The rebound relationship off jump is not started because of love but because of loneliness, as the relationship continues on it can in fact turn into love but the chances are slim in these relationships.
+The rebound relationship off the jump is not started because of love but because of loneliness, as the relationship continues on it can, in fact, turn into love but the chances are slim in these relationships.

 My rebound relationship resulted in marriage and now I want out.
 What should I do - stick it out and try or just leave?

-How to identify a rebound relationships built off of finance?
+How to identify a rebound relationship built off of finance?

 It does not take a genius to figure out a rebound relationship is based on the love of money and convenience.
 It can be obvious to other people when a person is there for the material rewards and benefits, and yet love is blind, and often people caught in this relationship, do not recognize the signs.
 For people around them, it's much easier to see.
 More often than not, the money hungry person leaves a trail that can get pretty messy.
 Here are some signs the man or woman you love is on a rebound for the money: